virg736/virg736.github.io/index.md

 </a>
 <p>
 <strong><a href="https://github.com/virg736/burp-kali-proxy" target="_blank">Burp Proxy on Kali</a></strong><br>
-Set up a secure proxy setup and perform traffic analysis with Burp Suite on Kali Linux.
+Set up a secure proxy and perform traffic analysis with Burp Suite on Kali Linux.
 </p>
 </div>